foorious-inc/komunist/README.md

-# 🌍 locations-api
+# 🌍 Komunist

-API for Italian locations focusing on Eurostat codes (NUTS, etc.).
+Utils/API for Italian comuni, provinces, and regions.

 ## Endpoints